Henning's Cheese Logo and Factory

 Is the rennet used by Henning's Cheese suitable for Vegetarians?

-Henning's Cheese uses CHY-MAX™ as part of their cheese making process which ensures that the highest quality ingredients are always a part of the Henning tradition.
-Chy-Max is a standardized solution of 100% fermentation produced chymosin - a milk clotting enzyme.
-It is produced by a variety of mold and is generally recognized as not being an animal derived product and as such is suitable for consumption by vegetarians.
+Henning's Cheese uses a non animal rennet called CHY-MAX™ as part of their cheese making process which ensures that the highest quality ingredients are always a part of the Henning tradition.
+Chy-Max is a standardized solution of 100% fermentation produced chymosin - a milk clotting enzyme and is suitable for consumption by vegetarians.

 Coagulants overview: